 !!!Antigen-specific capture

 For many pathologies, it is common to screen patient’s serum for antibodies that exhibit activity against the antigens originating from the pathogen, for example, by enzyme-linked immunosorbent assay (ELISA).
 Using pathogen-based antigens, it is also possible to capture specific antibody clones from serum that exhibit high affinity against the antigen.
 This typically reduces the complexity of the antibody mixture substantially.
 Nevertheless, it is still nearly impossible to reduce the complexity down to a single clone, as often, multiple antibodies with varying affinities for any given antigen co-occur.
 An example of a capturing method whereby additional intact mass data was used to derive \emph{de novo} sequences was described by Guthals et al.\cite{Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies} Following affinity purification of antibodies from the serum of a cytomegalovirus-exposed individual, using the glycoprotein B antigen, both intact mass and BU MS measurements were performed.
-Their semi-automated software PolyExtend seeks to use the intact mass measurements to retrieve the average mass of the most abundant species in an antibody mixture, which in turn is used as a mass constraint for a sequence derived using the BU MS data (\textbf{\autoref{fig:fig1.6}}c).
+Their semi-automated software PolyExtend seeks to use the intact mass measurements to retrieve the average mass of the most abundant species in an antibody mixture, which in turn is used as a mass constraint for a sequence derived using the BU MS data (\textbf{\autoref{fig:fig1.6}c}).
 PolyExtend builds further upon the meta-SPS algorithm,\cite{Guthals2012Shotgun Protein Sequencing with Meta-contig Assembly} which was initially designed to extend subsequences by assembling multiple sequence predictions into longer subsequences.
 However, diverging extensions for the same subsequence are treated as sequencing errors with one extension selected for the output.
 In the case of antibodies, such divergences may indicate the presence of two similar clones.
 To account for this, the software displays the possible extensions as a ranked list, and the user can then select the extension.
 This approach aims at expanding the \emph{de novo} sequencing capabilities of the previously established meta-SPS algorithm to deal with simultaneous presence of multiple clones, and Guthals et al.\cite{Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies} demonstrated a clear proof of concept.

 !!!Antibody profiling and sequencing in polyclonal mixtures